Skip to content

 Import Rules

-• runtime-provided modules such as hashlib, datetime, random, importlib, crypto, and decimal
+Runtime-provided modules such as hashlib, datetime, random, importlib, crypto, zk, and decimal are injected directly into contract scope and do not need import statements.

-The Python standard library is not generally available to contracts.
+The Python standard library is not generally available to contracts beyond that runtime surface.

 Practical Guidance